Okinosu Indoor Park

 Renovation of a former newspaper printing center for contemporary applications.

 The commissioning of visual identity and signage design was entrusted to Mr. Kishino of 6D.
-Retaining vestiges of the newspaper printing center imparts an appealing, rugged spaciousness, echoed in the signage plan utilizing scaffolding pipes and tarpaulins to complement this atmosphere.
+Retaining elements of the newspaper printing center imparts an appealing, rugged spaciousness, echoed in the signage plan utilizing scaffolding pipes and tarpaulins to complement this atmosphere.

 Main usage: Sports facilities, cultural classes, after-school care, childcare support, dining (during disasters: regional supply distribution hub)